 The Seattle Art Museum offers dozens of videos including videos on Hispanic-American art, modernism and pop art.
 Accessed August, 2015.

 Seattle Community Colleges Television is an educational and community television service from the three Seattle community Colleges.
 Art Work is a rare visit to the human side of the art.
 Individual artists allow SCCTV cameras, and often an artist-host, in to their working studios while they're in the middle of building on an idea.
 ArtsLink features noted National Public Radio Arts Reporter, Marcie Sillman, who takes to the field and talks with the visionaries and workhorses that make the arts accessible.
 Issues of politics, education, limited funding, censorship; partnership and innovation are explored each month as we're taken inside the process of nurturing Seattle Arts.
 Accessed May, 2015.

 The Seattle Channel features City A Go Go with five minute monthly programs designed to draw people out of their living rooms, into Pacific Northwest art venues.
 See Gretchen Batcheller in the December 2004 edition.
 Nancy Guppy interviews Seattle artist Anne Baumgartner's new show of paintings and collages at Cafe Lulu in the October 2004 edition.
 A Frye Art Museum photographic exhibit of 19th century American Landscape photographs is in the September 2004 edition.
-[Link found to be expired as of 2015 audit.
-TFAO is saving the citation for use by researchers.]

 (above: Museum of Northwest Art.
 Photo © 2004 John Hazeltine